 Run CLion for the first time

 Find CLion in the Start menu or use the desktop shortcut, if it was created during installation.
 You can also run clion.bat in the installation directory under bin.

-Run the CLion app in the Applications directory, from Launchpad, or from Spotlight.
+Run the CLion app from the Applications directory, Launchpad, or Spotlight.

 Run the clion.sh shell script in the installation directory under bin.
 You can also use the desktop shortcut, if it was created during installation.